mohammedterryjack/quran/README.md

 - ✅ display what features the match was based on
 - ✅ display arabic verse
 - ✅ search verse of quran against sefaria
+- tags to show features and reasons why verses are linked

 ### Deployment (python3 - flask, heroku)
 - ✅ setup a basic flask